4 Ways Student-Led Conferences Can Impact Your SchoolAll Posts

 - 12th Grade — In their final year of high school, the teacher, student and parents should meet to make sure the student is on track with their academic goals.

 Student-led conferences in high school should be focused on teaching students to advocate for themselves and take complete responsibility for their social and academic goals, since these are skills they’ll need for college or the workplace.

 How Prodigy can help students prepare for student-led conferences

 EdTech is becoming an increasingly valuable tool for personalized learning and classroom instruction, but did you know that it can also help students and teachers prepare for student-led conferences?

 Prodigy Math is an adaptive math platform that delivers curriculum-aligned content while students go on quests and explore new worlds.
 There are many different ways to use it as part of the student-led conference process:

 - As a learning station — Give students five to ten minutes with Prodigy during their student-led conference so they can show off their math skills!
 Teachers can use the Assignments tool to align Prodigy to their in-class content.

 - Key insights into strengths and weaknesses — Teachers can use Prodigy’s powerful Reports feature to see where students are excelling or struggling, and what skills they need to work on.

-- Transparency between teacher and parents — Encourage parents to sign up with Prodigy, where they can monitor their child’s progress throughout the curriculum and set Goals and Rewards that encourage student learning.
+- Transparency between teacher and parents — Encourage parents to sign up for a Prodigy parent account, where they can monitor their child’s progress throughout the curriculum and support them as they build more math skills.